Apollo3zehn/FluentModbus/README.md

 }
 ```

 > **Note:** The generic overloads shown here are intended for normal use.
 Compared to that, the non-generic overloads like ```client.ReadHoldingRegisters()``` have slightly better performance.
-However, they achieve this by doing fewer checks and conversions, such that these methods are less convenient to use and only recommended in high-performance scenarios, where raw data (i.e. byte arrays) are moved around.
+However, they achieve this by doing fewer checks and conversions.
+This means, these methods are less convenient to use and only recommended in high-performance scenarios, where raw data (i.e. byte arrays) are moved around.

 #### Reading boolean

-Boolean values are returned as single bits (1 = true, 0 = false) which are packed into bytes.
-If you request 10 booleans, you get a ```Span<byte>``` in return with a length of ```2``` bytes.
-In this example, the remaining ```6``` bits are only fill values.
+Boolean values are returned as single bits (1 = true, 0 = false), which are packed into bytes.
+If you request 10 booleans you get a ```Span<byte>``` in return with a length of ```2``` bytes.
+In this example, the remaining ```6``` bits are fill values.

 ```cs
 var unitIdentifier = (byte)0xFF;